FLOW

 Purity Coffee® FLOW Certificates of Analysis

-Click the links below to view the lab results for PROTECT.
+Click the links below to view the lab results for FLOW.
 Results are based upon 15g of roasted & ground coffee, which is equal to the recommended amount used for brewing one 8 oz cup of coffee.

 Citations and Studies Which Support Our Views